rr-wfm/MSBuild.Sdk.SqlProj/README.md

 > Note: The /tf parameter is currently required, and must refer to an non-existing folder.

+You can read more about the `sqlpackage /a:Extract` command syntax [here](https://learn.microsoft.com/sql/tools/sqlpackage/sqlpackage-extract).

 ## Item templates
 To create database objects you can use the following item templates: